teaminkling/doc-flow/TESTING.md

 ### Acceptance Tests

 - For each service, software requirements (defined as Epics in GitHub Issues) tie to acceptance criteria.
+- Such tests may need to test third party integrations (network-enabled calls) or I/O (database or file).

 ### Unit Tests